metrc/VisualizationTools/README.md

 * **Consistent, data-matrix-driven workflow:** Common variables are available through standardised names and interfaces called *constructs*.
 These constructs are defined from the data matrix: which allows consistency across REDCap projects and enables analysts to leverage information across studies.

 The [VisualizationTools](https://github.com/metrc/VisualizationTools) repository contains only the infrastructure-level (i.e. 'system-level') code for the creation of data visualizations.
-Study-specific data visualizations can be found in the private [AnalyticCodebase repository](https://github.com/metrc/AnalyticCodebase/).
+Study-specific data visualizations can be found in the private [VisualizationLibrary](https://github.com/metrc/VisualizationLibrary).

 ## Overview